anvar94/Object-Segmentation-on-YOLACT/README.md

 # Object-Segmentation-on-YOLACT
-Object Segmentation on YOLACT model and COCO dataset
+Object Segmentation on YOLACT model Weight and COCO dataset